-What’s useful here is that being clear on the outcome also get you to understand what causes people to buy something.
+It’s that being clear on the outcome gets you to understand what causes people to buy something.

 Here is how the Christensen Institute explains the framework:

-Once you get clarity on why someone wants to buy something, it makes it easier for your to create the right products.
+Once you get clarity on why someone wants to buy something, it makes it easier for you to create the right products.

 Let’s jump on some examples to make this more concrete.

-I first came across the job-to-be-done framework through this example:
+I first came across the jobs-to-be-done framework through this example: